All homes everywhere are at risk of water or sewer back up problems. SGI CANADA sells water and sewer coverages for these types of loss.

 Things you can do to prevent water in your home

-Below are some things you can do to help prevent a sewer back up (pdf, 732 kb) in your home:
+The following actions can be taken to help prevent a water loss or sewer back up in your home:

 - Keep sewer caps on all basement sewer outlets (including your floor drain, washer stack, sump hole, etc.) during rainstorms.

 - Install a sump pump and discharge drainage onto your lawn or driveway.

 - Have a 4-inch automatic backwater valve professionally installed.
 It should stay open most of the time.